Accounting for Start-ups in Estonia

 Integrate, don’t export

-Connecting your bank, Stripe, and payroll directly to your accounting software eliminates manual data entry and errors.
+Connecting your bank, Stripe, and payroll directly to your accounting software eliminates manual data entry and the errors that come with it.

 Accounting policy is a legal document